-2nd AVIC Sale and Leaseback Facility
+2nd AVIC Facility

-On March 2, 2022 the Company entered into a sale and leaseback facility ("SLB") with AVIC (the "2nd AVIC Facility"), for \$48,200 for the financing of the M/T Eco Oceano Ca. Consummation of the SLB took place on March 4, 2022.
-The Company has bareboat chartered back the vessel for a period of ten years at bareboat hire rates comprising of 40 consecutive quarterly installments of \$678 and a balloon payment of \$21,087 payable together with the last installment, plus interest based on LIBOR plus 3.50%.
+On March 2, 2022 the Company entered into an SLB with AVIC, for \$48,200 for the financing of the M/T Eco Oceano CA. Consummation of the SLB took place on March 4, 2022.
+The Company has bareboat chartered back the vessel for a period of ten years at bareboat hire rates comprising of 40 consecutive quarterly installments of \$678 and a balloon payment of \$21,087 payable together with the last installment, plus interest based on LIBOR plus 3.50%, that was later reduced to 3.00% upon entering into the 3rd AVIC Facility (see below).

-As part of this transaction, the Company has continuous options to buy back the vessel at purchase prices stipulated in the bareboat agreement depending on when the option was exercised and at the end of the ten year period the Company has an obligation to buy back the vessel at a cost represented by the balloon payment.
+As part of this transaction, the Company has continuous options to buy back the vessel at purchase prices stipulated in the bareboat agreement depending on when the option will be exercised and at the end of the ten-year period the Company has an obligation to buy back the vessel at a cost represented by the balloon payment.

-The 2nd AVIC Facility is accounted for as a financing transaction, as control remains with the Company and M/T Eco Oceano Ca. will continue to be recorded as an asset on the Company's balance sheet.
+The 2nd AVIC Facility is accounted for as a financing transaction, as control remains with the Company and M/T Eco Oceano CA. will continue to be recorded as an asset on the Company's balance sheet.